Principles for Deciding

 Paul Edward Geller

-The media have gone from print to the internet, and copyright is in crisis.
-Works of the mind are accessed with increasing ease, while creators receive decreasing returns.
-Hence our thought-experiment: try out the following ten principles in hard cases.[1]
+The media have gone from print to the internet.
+Works are enjoyed with increasing ease, but creators receive decreasing returns.
+At this juncture, we propose a thought-experiment: try out the following ten principles in hard cases.[1]

 Which Rights?
 In What?

 In English, we speak of “copyrights”; in most languages, of “authors’ rights.”
-In instituting such rights, lawmakers pursue aims that range from enhancing cultural wealth to recompensing flesh-and-blood creators equitably.[2]
-We shall here not opine on copyright or like laws, but rather deviate from such settled laws as are embroiling us in hard cases.
-Accordingly, let us ask: What authors’ rights could lead courts to resolve such cases best?[3]
+With such rights, lawmakers pursue aims that range from enhancing cultural wealth to rewarding flesh-and-blood creators.[2]
+Rather than opine on copyright or like laws now embroiling us in hard cases, we shall, at the outset, ask: What scope ought authors’ rights be given in such cases?[3]

 1. The Core Right: Authors have the right to disseminate such works as they create, but none have any right to restrain others from disseminating their own creations.

 Vary our case for a moment.
 Suppose that, from woodblocks for Hiroshige’s prints, a workshop he had not engaged made further prints, using his color scheme, and sold them.
 Now, an artist may have her author's right enforced to prevent such publication of mechanically made exemplars, often called “copies.”[9]
-Refocus on our quite different case just hypothesized: Van Gogh has chosen patterns and colors out of Hiroshige’s prints and woven them into his own studies that mere routines could not have then generated.
-Strikingly, from the prints to the studies, staged planes have been articulated into active strokes, the palette has been selectively shifted from muted to intense, and tenor turned from contemplative to impassioned.
-Under our first principle here, no law should entitle any creator, in our case Hiroshige, to have another summarily stopped from enhancing culture.
-Rather, courts would refrain from barring any later creator, here Van Gogh, from releasing a significantly recast work publicly.
+Refocus on our quite different case just hypothesized: Van Gogh chose patterns and colors out of Hiroshige’s prints and wove them into his own studies that mere routines could not have generated.
+Strikingly, from the prints to the studies, staged planes were articulated into active strokes, the palette was selectively shifted from muted to intense, and tenor turned from contemplative to impassioned.
+Under our first principle here, no law should entitle any creator, in our case Hiroshige, to have a later creator summarily stopped from elaborating culture.
+Rather, courts would decline to prohibit any creator, here Van Gogh, from recasting another’s work or from publicly releasing any new form.
 But under our third and fourth principles, the prior creator may be granted other relief.[10]

 2. Subject-Matters: The core right protects what authors together or separately create into some work, but it neither covers any technique nor protects materials insofar as mere techniques suffice to generate them.

-Our core right, as do most laws on point, protects a creative work whether or not it is fixed in any “hard copy.”[11]
-Consider members of a jazz group improvising live in an unrecorded jam session, often making music as a team, but with some of them at times riffing solos by themselves.
+Our core right, as do most laws on point, protects a creative work whether or not it is fixed in any hard “copy.”[11]
+Consider members of a jazz group improvising live in an unrecorded jam session, often making music as a team, but with some at times riffing solos by themselves.
 The members’ contributions, including tunes, harmonies, and rhythms, attract copyright to the extent that these are creatively pulled together into a self-standing work or works.[12]
-More generally, texts, as well as visual or aural images, are protected insofar as they make new sense in contexts that they furnish one another within some work.[13]
+Texts, as well as visual or aural images, are protected insofar as they make new sense in contexts that they furnish one another within some work.[13]

 How to disentangle creations from technical implementations?
 Copyright is claimed in what we blithely term “expressions,” as opposed to “facts” or “ideas.”
-To focus on works created out of such materials as these weasel words label, let us analyze how authors use literary or artistic techniques.[18]
-For example, with authors’ rights, Gerard Manley Hopkins could control publishing his poems as worded, and Georges Seurat could control publicly displaying his Sunday on the Grande Jatte as painted.
+Materials that this last pair of weasel words encompass are protected only insofar as they are creatively articulated into some work.[18]
+With authors’ rights, for example, Gerard Manley Hopkins could control publishing his poems as worded, and Georges Seurat could control publicly displaying his Sunday on the Grande Jatte as painted.
 But Hopkins could not have others stopped from imparting their own poems drafted with the sprung rhythm he had found in common speech; nor could Seurat bar others from showing their own pictures painted in the pointillist mode he had devised from impressionism.
-Moreover, dramatists may stage tragedies in which new plays are contrived from stock plots, like that classically set out in the “idea” of having a hero act with hubris and fatefully fall from a high position.
-Indeed, writers may promulgate myriad texts that they unfold out of story lines, character types, etc., and artists may circulate myriad images that they configure with compositional schemes, color or tonal palettes, etc. Accordingly, under our second principle here, copyright should not be enforced in materials that techniques alone have produced.
-These range from know-how and literary or other artistic devices to algorithms coupled with data.[19]
+Accordingly, under our second principle here, copyright should not be enforced in any text or image to the extent that techniques alone have produced it: courts would best focus protection on whatever, in the work at issue, was humanly created.[19]
+Thus dramatists may stage tragedies in which new plays are contrived from stock plots, like that classically set out in the “idea” of having a hero act with hubris and fatefully fall from a high position.
+Indeed, writers may promulgate myriad texts that they unfold out of story lines, character types, etc., and artists may circulate myriad images that they configure with compositional schemes, color or tonal palettes, etc. Over time, such techniques have ranged from know-how and literary or other artistic devices to algorithms coupled with data.[20]

 What Relief for Moral Rights?
 For Economic Rights?